 I had no time to buy the cereal and marshmallows to make the treats so I bought them already made.
-I love making them, it’s so easy.
-I did link the original recipe to you: Rice Krispies Treats.
-We made them all the time as kids and those memories stays forever.
+It’s been so much fun making them and super easy too.
+Here’s the original link to the recipe: Rice Krispies Treats.
+While growing up we made them all the time.
+Those are the memories that stays forever.
 For me it wasn’t hard to choose my sister’s house to make them.
 It took us back to our childhood!
+She’s the best.

 After making (or buying) the treats mold a small amount into a plastic egg.
 I found a jumbo one that worked wonders for this project.
 This are my sister’s hands demonstrating the process.
 She’s so talented!